Zalfa-jouni/Analog_SNN_RFLocalization/README.md

 To use the code in this repository, you need the following requirements:

-- MATLAB R2022a for simulated dataset generation.
+- MATLAB R2022a for simulated dataset generation.To use the `awgn` function, you need to install the Communications Toolbox.
 - Python 3.10 with the following packages:
   ```python
   import tensorflow as tf